MHoseinAdibeig/FaceAttributeAggregationSys/README.md

+**Face Attribute Aggregation System
-Landmarks, estimating age and gender, and storing the results.
+This repository contains a microservices-based system for detecting faces, extracting landmarks, estimating age and gender, and storing the results.
 The system is implemented using Flask, gRPC, and Redis.

 Table of Contents
 Features